joaompfonseca/cle-assignment1/README.md

 ### Compile and execute

-- Run `cd prog2` to change to the program's directory.
+- Run `cd prog2` in root to change to the program's directory.
 - Run `make` to compile the program.
 - Run `./prog2 REQUIRED OPTIONAL` to execute the program.